 How many teachers will work in the school?

-There will be one teacher and one teaching assistant for each class of 16 students.
+There will be one teacher and one other adult for each class of 16 students.

 What will the class size be?
 Will classes be multi-age?

 Each class will have a maximum of 16 students.
 The classes will be multi-age with 4K and Kindergarten together and First and Second grade together.
 This will allow teachers to develop deeper relationships and better understand their students.
 This will also foster a family of learners who help and inspire each other to be their best.

 Will programming be available for full or half days?

 We offer full-day programming.
 If you choose to send your child half-day, your child must be picked up from school.
 All students over the age of 6 must attend school full time.

 There will be a registration window annually during February, and a lottery will be put in place if more students apply than there is space for in each class.
 We will be creating lottery guidelines prior to our first enrollment period.

 No. All applicants will be pooled.

 What if my child has an IEP or 504 plan?